 Do you know of any other different / unique type of accommodation in Japan?
 Please share in comments so I can add to my wishlist of places to go!
 Thank you.

-A one stop shop for accommodation, play, eating and HOT SPRINGS.
-From November to March it boasts night illumination.
+A one stop resort for accommodation, play, eating and HOT SPRINGS.
+It has night illumination most of the year.
 It also houses the Kogen Brewery.
 There is a water and projection mapping show set to music in the evening.
 Sports facilities include a tennis court, badminton courts, softball grounds, pitch & putt, soccer grounds and even an ice rink.
-Please see separate blog on this resort. http://insaitama.com/shizuoka-gotemba-tokinosumika-family-resort/
+They have a splash pool and outdoor swimming pool in summer.
+Please see separate blog on this resort with full details on all that is available. http://insaitama.com/shizuoka-gotemba-tokinosumika-family-resort/

 Grinpa is an amusement park at the foot of Mt Fuji.
 It is most suited to children, but there are attractions for adults too.
 The amusement park is known for its Sylvanian family themed area.
 It also has an Ultraman zone with giant statues, shop, restaurant and games dedicated to Japan’s most famous heroes.
 Information in English can be found at their website, here.